WouterJ/easy-maps/README.markdown

 - Plugin support

 ## License
 EasyMaps is licensed for Creative Commons Attribution-ShareAlike.
-More information about this license can you find "here (creative commons)":http://creativecommons.org/licenses/by-sa/3.0/
+More information about this license can you find [here](http://creativecommons.org/licenses/by-sa/3.0/ "creative commons")
 You're free to use this in your (commercial) projects.
 And you can use pieces of code for you're code.
 But if you make a new project based on this you must added this comment at the top:

 	/*